codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 ### Open pull requests tab

-The **Open Pull Requests** tab lists all open pull requests for the repository, including the following information for each pull request:
+The **Open Pull Requests** tab lists all open pull requests for the repository, including the following information for each:

+-   The status of the pull request, which is visible on hover:

+    -   Analyzing, if Codacy is analyzing the branch.

--   The **Quality status** of the pull request, either up to standards or not up to standards, based on the [Quality gates](../repositories-configure/adjusting-quality-gates.md) set for the repository, which is visible on hover.
+    -   Up to standards or not up to standards, based on the [Quality gates](../repositories-configure/adjusting-quality-gates.md) set for the repository.

 -   The author of the pull request.